mxro/maxrohde-web/content/Drafts/Voice Commands for Windows with ChatGPT.md

-We can speak a lot faster than we can type.
-A lot.When typing, we rarely type more than 40 words per minute and this we can only achieve after considerable practice.However, it is very easy to speak around 150 words per minute.That's more than three times faster.
-Source: https://en.wikipedia.org/wiki/Words_per_minuteOf
+Typing is the most common way we interact with our computers, but we can talk much faster.
+Even with practiced fingers, we barely type 40 words per minute, yet [we effortlessly speak at around 150 words per minute - triple the speed](https://en.wikipedia.org/wiki/Words_per_minute).

-However, there have been two big impediments to instructing our computer with our voice.
-First of all, computers were terrible at transcribing our voice to text.The leading voice transcription program in 2006, Dragon NaturalSpeaking for instance featured about an 80% accuracy.
-Source: https://www.cnet.com/reviews/dragon-naturallyspeaking-review/ I've tried this back in the day and found that fixing up all the small mistakes was way more time consuming than just typing it out directly.
+However, using our voice to instruct our computers had two major hurdles.
+Firstly, computers used to be quite awful at transcribing our voices into text.
+Take Dragon NaturalSpeaking 2006, for instance.
+[It merely decoded our speech with roughly 80% accuracy](https://www.cnet.com/reviews/dragon-naturallyspeaking-review/).
+I personally found it more time-consuming correcting these minor errors than simply typing the content.

-The second impediment was that computers were very bad at understanding the way we naturally communicate.Computers required precision and our spoken word is anything but.
+Secondly, the precision required by computers clashed with our naturally imprecise spoken language.

-Thankfully, as of late last year, both these problems are more or less solved.The excellent OpenAI Whisper model has extremely high accuracy for transcribing voice to text.It even understands my German accent!
-The OpenAI GPT-3 model is able to understand the way we naturally use language and translate it into something a computer can understand.This is evidenced by its impressive ability to write source code, for instance.
+Fortunately, these issues have somewhat disappeared as of late last year, thanks to technological advances.
+The remarkable [OpenAI Whisper model](https://openai.com/research/whisper/) excels at voice-to-text transcription - it even has a grip on my German accent!
+Meanwhile, [OpenAI's GPT-4 model](http://openai.com/product/gpt-4) manages to comprehend our natural language usage, translating it into computer-understandable format.
+It has shown its merit, for instance, through its remarkable code-writing capability.

-I thought, given these two technologies, OpenAI Whisper and GPT, am I able to develop a Windows automation that is better than Cortana Voice?
+With these innovations - OpenAI Whisper and GPT - I wondered if I now  can control my computer - specifically my personal Windows computer with my voice.

-In the remainder of this article, I will describe how I used the OpenAI API, AutoHotKey, and a simple Go program to allow me control Windows with my voice.
+In the rest of this article, I'll explain how I combined the OpenAI API, [AutoHotKey](https://www.autohotkey.com/) and a simple Go program, to control Windows with my voice.

-Anything I've developed I have made available on [GitHub](https://github.com/mxro/autohotkey-chatgpt-voice#autohotkey-chatgpt).
+The read-to-use tool and all source code are on [GitHub](https://github.com/mxro/autohotkey-chatgpt-voice#autohotkey-chatgpt).

 ## tldr;